 2C-5a.
 Increasing Employment Cash Income-Workforce Development-Education-Training.
 NOFO Section VII.B.5.f.
-Describe in the field below how your CoC: 1. promoted partnerships and access to employment opportunities with private employers and private employment organizations, such as holding job fairs, outreach to employers, and partnering with staffing agencies; and 2. is working with public and private organizations to provide meaningful education and training, on-the-job training, internships, and employment opportunities for program participants.
+Describe in the field below how your CoC: 1. promoted partnerships and access to employment opportunities with private employers and private employment organizations, such as holding job fairs, outreach to employers, and partnering with staffing agencies; and 2 is working with public and private organizations to provide meaningful education and training, on-the-job training, internships, and employment opportunities for program participants.

 1) The Louisville CoC has greatly increased employment services over the past two years.
 In 2018, Metro Louisville and KentuckianaWorks, the WOIA board created ShelterWorks, the first employment training program in the men's homeless day shelter.
 The program provides shelter, clothing, food and transportation during a two-month employment program focused on high need jobs in the area including fork lift and fulfillment center operation.
 At the end of the program, graduates have the opportunity to present their skills to local employers and many are hired on the spot.
 The program also provides RRH vouchers to allow these clients to successfully transition to independence.
 This program was closed during COVID but will return and be expanded through YHDP and CSBG in 2022.
 YouthBuild and KentuckianaWorks are joining forces to make employment programs for youth up to 24 more accessible by providing vouchers to those who are homeless while they complete job training and transition to independence.
 Additionally, Goodwill has changed their community focus to prioritize employment programs for the homeless.
 They are providing in house and on the job training to residents at Job fairs are held regularly at local shelters and all shelter employment training ends with an opportunity for graduates to meet potential employers, many who are ready to hire on the spot.
 2) The Louisville CoC has worked to increase employment for those in permanent supportive housing including supported employment through Wellspring.
 Supported Employment provides a job coach that can help those with disabilities overcome employment obstacles and find full- and part-time employment that matches their particular interests.
 Many homeless service providers have also hired supportive housing residents as peer support specialists to help others in need.
+Please note, however, that many of these programs and the jobs they refer to were paused during 2020 and 2021.
+Most are in the planning stages to return in 2022.

-FY2021 CoC Application Page 41 11/12/2021 ------------------------ --------- ------------
+FY2021 CoC Application Page 40 11/15/2021 ------------------------ --------- ------------

 2C-5b.
 Increasing Non-employment Cash Income.
 NOFO Section VII.B.5.f.
-Describe in the field below: 1. your CoC's strategy to increase non-employment cash income; 2. your CoC's strategy to increase access to non-employment cash sources; and provide the organization name or position title that is responsible for overseeing your CoC's strategy to increase non-employment cash income.
+Describe in the field below: 1. your CoC's strategy to increase non-employment cash income; 2. your CoC's strategy to increase access to non-employment cash sources; and 3. provide the organization name or position title that is responsible for overseeing your CoC's strategy to increase non-employment cash income.